Program in Environmental Design

 Environmental Design students are strongly encouraged to participate in one of the many Study Abroad Programs offered in the College of Architecture.
-Other academic programs—Architecture, Construction Science, Interior Design, and Landscape Architecture—offer a variety of travel experiences to China, Dubai, Germany, Scotland, Uganda, Italy, Zambia, and other places.
+Other academic programs—Architecture, Construction Science, Interior Design, and Landscape Architecture—offer a variety of travel experiences both across the United States and throughout the world.
 Environmental Design students have contributed to these valuable educational and service learning activities.

 Non-Academic Institutional Experiences